-1. PennDOT issue a seasonal registration for farm vehicles with a GVW greater than 14,000 pounds at a prorated fee. ('21) 2.
-Placement of the Pennsylvania farm truck exempt from registration sticker be on the left driver's side of the windshield. ('21) 3.
-Farm vehicles with the Type B and Type C biennial certification of exemption have a 50-mile radius of operation from the farmer's farm. ('21) 4.
-The Department of Transportation issue a rear identification plate for registration-exempt farm vehicles to replace or supplement the sticker. ('21) 5.
-Notarized transit permits for farm exempt vehicles be available from point of purchase to the farm the vehicle will be used on. ('21) 6.
-The Vehicle Code be amended to allow a permanent exemption from registration for registration-exempt farm trucks. ('21) 7.
-The Department issue a receipt of proof that a farm truck is exempt from registration until the sticker arrives. ('21) 8.
-PennDOT send out notices for biennial registration exemption of farm vehicles. ('21) 9.
-Trees harvested by farmers on their own property be permitted to be hauled on farm exempt and farm registered trucks. ('21) 10.
-Farm truck operators be exempt from covering crop loads when traveling from field to farm for a distance of 10 miles or less. ('21) 11.
-Wagons being towed by farm trucks and implements of husbandry: - a.
-Be exempt from Vehicle Code requirements for lighting while being towed during daylight hours. ('21) - b.
-Be exempt from Vehicle Code requirements to be secured to the towing vehicle by safety chains. ('21) - c.
-Be exempt from Vehicle Code requirements for brakes if over 3,000 pounds. ('21) 12.
-Permanent trailer registrations be available for all trailers, regardless of gross weight. ('21) 13.
-Farm vehicles and trailers currently farm-exempt under the Vehicle Code be permitted to serve non-profit and charity usages within the current guidelines for farm vehicles. ('21) 14.
-Registered farm vehicles be allowed for personal use. ('21) 15.
-PennDOT make available exemption stickers from inspection for trailers for farm use with a gross vehicle weight of 10,000 pounds or less. ('21) 16.
-All farm vehicle registrations be immediately available and processed at a PennDOT authorized office. ('21) 17.
-Agricultural exemption registration renewals be made available online, in addition to mail. ('22) 18.
-Farm registration exempt vehicles hauling agricultural waste be exempt from permitting requirements under Act 90 of 2002. ('21)
+1. PennDOT issue a seasonal registration for farm vehicles with a GVW greater than 14,000 pounds at a prorated fee. ('21)

+2. Placement of the Pennsylvania farm truck exempt from registration sticker be on the left driver's side of the windshield. ('21)

+3. Farm vehicles with the Type B and Type C biennial certification of exemption have a 50-mile radius of operation from the farmer's farm. ('21)

+4. Farm vehicles with the Type D biennial certificate of exemption have a 75-mile radius of operation from the farmer's farm. ('23)

+5. Farm-stickered vehicles under 17,000 pounds with inspection be allowed to be driven after dark. ('23)

+6. The definition of "farm use" be expanded to include produce deliveries from farm to market for farm tag availability. ('23)

+7. The Department of Transportation issue a rear identification plate for registration-exempt farm vehicles to replace or supplement the sticker. ('21)

+8. Notarized transit permits for farm exempt vehicles be available from point of purchase to the farm the vehicle will be used on. ('21)

+9. The Vehicle Code be amended to allow a permanent exemption from registration for registration-exempt farm trucks. ('21)

+10. The Department issue a receipt of proof that a farm truck is exempt from registration until the sticker arrives. ('21)

+11. PennDOT send out notices for biennial registration exemption of farm vehicles. ('21)

+12. Trees harvested by farmers on their own property be permitted to be hauled on farm exempt and farm registered trucks. ('21)

+13. Farm truck operators be exempt from covering crop loads when traveling from field to farm for a distance of 10 miles or less. ('21)

+14. Wagons being towed by farm trucks and implements of husbandry:

+a.
+Be exempt from Vehicle Code requirements for lighting while being towed during daylight hours. ('21)

+b.
+Be exempt from Vehicle Code requirements to be secured to the towing vehicle by safety chains. ('21)

+c.
+Be exempt from Vehicle Code requirements for brakes if over 3,000 pounds. ('21)

+15. Permanent trailer registrations be available for all trailers, regardless of gross weight. ('21)

+16. Farm vehicles and trailers currently farm-exempt under the Vehicle Code be permitted to serve non-profit and charity usages within the current guidelines for farm vehicles. ('21)

+17. Registered farm vehicles be allowed for personal use. ('21)

+18. PennDOT make available exemption stickers from inspection for trailers for farm use with a gross vehicle weight of 10,000 pounds or less. ('21)

+19. All farm vehicle registrations be immediately available and processed at a PennDOT authorized office. ('21)

+20. Agricultural exemption registration renewals be made available online, in addition to mail. ('22)

-19. Farm trucks only be required to register at a combination weight when the gross weight of the combination exceeds 26,000 pounds. ('21) 20.
-Fuel trailers for farm use be exempt from hazmat and registration requirements. ('21) 21.
+21. Farm registration exempt vehicles hauling agricultural waste be exempt from permitting requirements under Act 90 of 2002. ('21) 22.
+Farm trucks only be required to register at a combination weight when the gross weight of the combination exceeds 26,000 pounds. ('21) 23.
+Fuel trailers for farm use be exempt from hazmat and registration requirements. ('21) 24.
 The creation of a transferable agricultural plate that is similar in privileges and uses to "dealer plates." ('21)